Ringette Finland

-Ringette Finland is also responsible for scouting ringette talent in the country in order to create the Finland national ringette teams for both Team Finland Senior and Team Finland Junior who then compete at the World Ringette Championships.
+Ringette Finland is also responsible for scouting ringette talent in the country to create the Finland national ringette teams for both Team Finland Senior and Team Finland Junior who then compete at the World Ringette Championships.

 Ringette was brought to Finland in 1979 by Juhani Wahlsten and the first ringette clubs in Finland were established in Turku.
 Players now participate in 31 ringette clubs, with important clubs in Naantali, Turku, Uusikaupunki, Lahti, and Greater Helsinki.
 The first international ringette tournament was hosted in Finland in 1986 and was sponsored by Finnair.

 Today, the Finnish Ringette Coaches Association (Suomen Ringettevalmentajat ry (SRiV)) is the sports association for Finnish ringette coaches.

 History

-In Finland the three founding fathers of ringette in the country are Juhani Wahlsten, also known as "Juuso" Wahlsten, who introduced the sport to Finland, Antti Simola, the Finnish ringette association's first chairman, and Alpo Lindström, a ringette organizer from Naantali.
+In Finland the three founding fathers of ringette are Juhani Wahlsten (a.k.a.
+"Juuso" Wahlsten) who introduced the sport to Finland, Antti Simola, the Finnish ringette association's first chairman, and Alpo Lindström, a ringette organizer from Naantali.
 A book on Ringette Finland was published on September 1, 2014, called "30 vuotta Ringeten historiaa Suomessa" (30 years of Ringette history in Finland) celebrating the organization's 30th anniversary.
 The book is a comprehensive account of the growth and development of Ringette in Finland, its culture, and its impact on the country's sports landscape.
-It features interviews with coaches, players, and other key figures associated with the sport and provides a deep dive into the history of Ringette in the country.
+It features interviews with coaches, players, and other key figures associated with the sport and provides a deep dive into the history of ringette in the country.

 The first recorded ringette game in Finland took place on January 23, 1979, and became the first ringette game to be played anywhere in Europe.
 Finland's first ringette club was Ringetteläisiä Turun Siniset, and the country's first ringette tournament took place in December of 1980.

 In 1979, the invaluable assistance of Barry Mattern, who was the President of Ringette Canada at the time, allowed him to lead a team from Winnipeg, Manitoba's, North End and introduce ringette to Finland.